-Pam Grossman is amphibious,
+Pam Grossman makEs magic

 Pam is a writer, curator, and teacher of magical practice and history.
 She is the host of The Witch Wave podcast (“the Terry Gross of Witches” - Vulture) and the author of Waking the Witch: Reflections on Women, Magic, and Power (Gallery Books / Simon & Schuster) and What Is A Witch (Tin Can Forest Press).
 She is also co-editor and co-author of the WITCHCRAFT volume of Taschen’s Library of Esoterica series.
+Her forthcoming book on the magical process of creativity, MAGIC MAKER, will be published by Penguin Life in Fall 2025.

 Her group art shows and projects, including Language of the Birds: Occult and Art at NYU’s 80WSE Gallery, have been featured by such outlets as Artforum, The New York Times, The New Yorker, Art in America, New York Magazine, and Teen Vogue.